mctripp10/melon-mall/README.md

 # Melon Mall Website 🍉

-A "for fun" website dedicated to the celebration of melons and all they have to offers.
+A "for fun" website dedicated to the celebration of melons and all they have to offer.
 Built with HTML, CSS, and JavaScript.

 ## Features